ehrenb/machina-docs/docs/source/submission.rst

     --verbose, -v

-Optionally, you can publish your own message to the RabbitMQ Server, with the routing key set to 'Identifier' and a JSON body like the following:
+Optionally, you can publish your own message to the RabbitMQ Server, with the routing key set to 'Identifier' and a JSON body containing a base-64 encoded payload like the following:

 .. code-block:: json